mrmilu/next-guard/README.md

 ]);
 ```

-`routes` is an optional param.
-If not supplied, the `redirect` function will be executed always.

 If a `Guard` is effective (and that means that the route matches and the redirect function does not return `null`), then the `Guard`s below will not run.
 If you want to execute many `Guard`s simultaneously, you can do so by calling `setGuards` several times.
 However, this might lead to unpredictable behaviour.

 ```javascript